menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 .. note::
    There is only one DHCP service on a Microsoft DHCP server.
 DHCPv4 and DHCPv6 are not decoupled in Microsoft as they are in Micetro.
 Any action performed on either DHCPv6 or DHCPv4 that requires a restart of the service will result in a restart of the single DHCP service on the Microsoft server.

-1. Go to :guilabel:`Admin`, and then click :guilabel:`Server Management`.
+1. Go to :guilabel:`Admin`, and then click :guilabel:`Service Management`.

-2. Expand :guilabel:`DHCP Servers`, and select :guilabel:`Microsoft DHCP`.
+2. Expand :guilabel:`DHCP Services`, and select :guilabel:`Microsoft DHCP`.

 3. Select one or multiple servers, hover over the selection to click on the ellipsis (or meatball) menu, and then click :guilabel:`Edit DHCP Server`.